- Last Updated Date:

 The southeastern coast of Comarca Kuna Yala, on the Caribbean, and Coiba Island as well as the entire length of the Pacific coast, are known as transportation corridors for narcotics.
 To visit the national park on Coiba Island, you must obtain special permission from the Panamanian Ministry of Government and Justice and the National Environment Authority.

-Registered taxis are the safest way to travel in urban centres.
+Registered yellow taxis are generally safe if located at a taxi stand.
 Sharing a taxi with strangers is not recommended, and passengers should sit in the back of the vehicle.
 Taxis are not metered, and fares are calculated according to the number of zones crossed to get to a destination.
 Agree to a fare before departure, as many fees are inflated for tourists.

 Consult our Transportation Safety page in order to verify if national airlines meet safety standards.